Skip navigation

 Hepatitis D

-• Hepatitis delta is different from other types of hepatitis.
+• Hepatitis D (sometimes called Hepatitis Delta or HDV) is different from other types of hepatitis

 • You can only get it if you have hepatitis B. It can make your hepatitis B worse.

-• A small number of people who have hepatitis B in Australia also have hepatitis delta.
+• A small number of people who have hepatitis B in Australia also have hepatitis D.

-• There is no specific vaccine to protect you from hepatitis delta.
-But if you don't have hepatitis B, you can get the hepatitis B vaccine.
-This will also protect you from hepatitis delta.
+• There is no specific vaccine to protect you from hepatitis D. But if you don't have hepatitis B, you can get the hepatitis B vaccine.
+This will also protect you from hepatitis D.

-You get hepatitis delta in the same way as hepatitis B, by infected blood or body fluids getting into your blood.
+You get hepatitis D in the same way as hepatitis B, by infected blood or sexual fluids getting into your blood.
 For example, if you are in contact with an open wound, or if you share needles.
 You can also get it from having sex without a condom with a partner who has the virus.
-You can't get hepatitis delta through saliva (spit).
+You can't get hepatitis D through saliva (spit).
 You can't get it through casual contact, like kissing, hugging or sharing food.

-It's very unlikely that you will pass on hepatitis delta from mother to child.
+It's very unlikely that you will pass on hepatitis D from mother to child.
 But you can pass it on to people you live with.
 For example, if you share razors or toothbrushes.
-Often, a lot of people in the same family will have the virus.

-Who is more likely to get hepatitis delta?
+Who is more likely to get hepatitis D?

-If you have hepatitis B, you should get tested for hepatitis delta.
-You can do this with a blood test.
-You can only get hepatitis delta if you have hepatitis B.
+If you have hepatitis B, you should get tested for hepatitis D. You can do this with a blood test.
+You can only get hepatitis D if you have hepatitis B.

 Passing on hepatitis delta to others

-If you are co-infected with hepatitis delta, you are more likely to only have short-term hepatitis delta.
-This means you will have it for less than 6 months.
+If you are co-infected with hepatitis D, you are more likely to only have acute (short-term) hepatitis D .
+This means you will have it for less than six months and your body will clear the virus.
 But you are also more likely to have very serious liver failure.

-Superinfection is the most common form of hepatitis delta.
-If you have this you're more likely to have hepatitis delta for your whole life (chronic).
+Superinfection is the most common form of hepatitis D. If you have this you're more likely to have hepatitis D for your whole life (chronic).
 A superinfection means you are more likely to get cirrhosis (serious liver scarring), liver failure and liver cancer.

-Many people with hepatitis delta may feel well for a long time.
+Many people with hepatitis D may feel well for a long time.
 The signs are like those for hepatitis B. They can be mild to severe, and can include:

 • Fever, feeling tired, muscle or joint pain